-- Centaurea cyanus "Blue Boy" - Probably the most popular Bachelor's Buttons, with double flowers in "cornflower blue".
+- Centaurea cyanus "Blue Boy" are probably the most popular variety, with double flowers in "cornflower blue".

-- Centaurea cyanus "Black Magic" - There are several dark purple flowered varieties, with 'Black' in their names.
+- Centaurea cyanus "Black Magic" are one of several dark purple-flowered varieties, with 'Black' in their names.

-- Centaurea cyanus "Dwarf Blue Midget" - bright, blue flowers on 6-12 in. plants.
+- Centaurea cyanus "Dwarf Blue Midget" are bright, blue flowers on 6-12 in. plants.
 The dwarf varieties are nice for rock gardens and the front of a border or along edges.

-Centaurea montana is a perennial cornflower that is hardy in USDA zones 3-8.
-It blooms in late spring.
+- Centaurea montana are a perennial variety hardy in USDA zones 3-8.
+These flowers bloom in late spring.

 Since cornflowers are grown as annuals, they don't usually have the time to develop serious problems.
 However, they can occasionally be prone to powdery mildew, wilt, rust, and rots and are attractive to aphids and mealybugs.